isomerpages/iras-taxacademy/_executive-tax-programmes/goods-and-services-tax.md

 ---
-title: 'Goods and Services Tax'
+title: Goods and Services Tax
 permalink: /executive-tax-programmes/goods-and-services-tax/
-breadcrumb: 'Goods and Services Tax'
+breadcrumb: Goods and Services Tax
 ---
 To support the tax community, Tax Academy is offering a 10% discount for the registration of tax courses commencing on 1 April 2021 to 31 March 2022.

 The 10% discount is applicable to the following programmes: